TaTooKa/froth/docs/source/pages/characters.rst

 - Effect 5 or less: lose that amount of RP, or receive a *Mild* Condition.
 - Effect between 6 and 10: lose that amount of RP, or receive a *Moderate* Condition.
-- Effect greater than 10: lose that amount of RP, or receive a *Severe* Condition.
+- Effect 11 or more: lose that amount of RP, or receive a *Severe* Condition.